unionai/terraform-provider-enterprise/docs/resources/project_domain_attributes.md

 Manages the cluster resource attributes (matchable attributes of type `CLUSTER_RESOURCE`) for a project-domain pair.

 The attribute map is substituted into the cluster resource templates that Flyte renders for the project-domain namespace.
-The most common use is setting `defaultUserRoleValue` to bind a per-project IAM role to the namespace's default ServiceAccount, giving each project-domain its own scoped cloud identity.
+One use case is setting `defaultUserRoleValue` to bind a per-project IAM role to the namespace's default ServiceAccount, giving each project-domain its own scoped cloud identity.

+Another use case is setting project-domain resource quotas.
+Quota values are passed as cluster resource template variables, such as `projectQuotaCpu`, `projectQuotaMemory`, and `projectQuotaNvidiaGpu`.

 ## Example Usage

+### Per-project IAM role

 ```terraform
 resource "unionai_project" "test" {